MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/post-upgrade-steps.md

        Update-StoragePool -FriendlyName "S2D on hci-cluster1"
       ```

    1. Confirm the action when prompted.
-At this point, new cmdlets are fully operational on any server in the cluster.
+At this point, new cmdlets are fully operational on any machine in the cluster.

 1. (Optional) Upgrade VM configuration levels.
 You can optionally upgrade VM configuration levels by stopping each VM using the `Update-VMVersion` cmdlet and then starting the VMs again.